 In addition, the right to be forgotten is found in Art.
-17 para.
-2 of the GDPR.
-If the responsible party has published the personal data, and if one of the above reasons to erasure is present, he must take suitable measures with consideration of the circumstances to inform all those who are further responsible for the data processing that all links to this personal data or copies or replicates of the personal data must be erased.
+17(2) of the GDPR.
+If the controller has made the personal data public, and if one of the above reasons for erasure exists, he must take reasonable measures, considering the circumstances, to inform all other controllers in data processing that all links to this personal data, as well as copies or replicates of the personal data, must be erased.